And when you don't get 'em, the game's hard.

 Last night, Hughes didn't get much run support.
 Robinson Cano hit his 5th home run of the year in the 4th.
 In the 5th, Mark Teixeira led off with a much-needed (for him and for the team) single to right, and got to 2nd on a fielding error.
 Russell Martin, perhaps in even more dire need of a hit, was hit by a pitch.
 Dewayne Wise loaded the bases with a bunt single, and Derek Jeter singled Teix home.
 Curtis Granderson then got Martin home on a groundout.

 Those three runs would be all the Yankees got, but it didn't matter, because, last night, it was enough support for Phil Hughes.
-He pitched six strong innings, allowing two runs on five hits and two walks.
+He pitched 6 strong innings, allowing 2 runs on 5 hits and 2 walks.

 Then Girardi made it harder than it had to be.
-When I was a kid, the idea of using six pitchers to limit a team to two runs would have been considered ludicrous.
+When I was a kid, the idea of using 6 pitchers to limit a team to 2 runs would have been considered ludicrous.

-Girardi used Cory Wade for the first two outs of the 7th, Boone Logan for the last out of the 7th, Cody Eppley for the first out of the 8th, Clay Rapada for the last two outs of the 8th, and Rafael Soriano for the 9th.
+Girardi used Cory Wade for the 1st 2 outs of the 7th, Boone Logan for the last out of the 7th, Cody Eppley for the 1st out of the 8th, Clay Rapada for the last 2 outs of the 8th, and Rafael Soriano for the 9th.

 Unless these guys have clauses in their contracts giving them bonuses for "holds" instead of saves, what the hell was Girardi doing?